DJDanl/cpp-docs.pt-br/docs/mfc/reference/chtmleditctrl-class.md

  A interface de documento.

 ##  <a name="getstartdocument"></a>  CHtmlEditCtrl::GetStartDocument
- Recupera a URL para um documento padrão para carregar no controle do WebBrowser independente.
+ Recupera a URL para um documento padrão a ser carregado no controle WebBrowser independente.

 ```
 virtual LPCTSTR GetStartDocument();